IMPORTANT INFORMATION

 For your convenience, a list of current mbc Debit Card blocks is now available for your review.
 If you have any questions, please contact your local office.

-Please be advised MBC is aware of scammers calling and emailing customers pretending to be an MBC employee.
+Learn more about this type of scam and how you can protect yourself from falling victim by viewing the following Public Service Announcement from the USSS: Public Alerts - 2025 - Cryptocurrency Scams - Pig Butchering (PDF).Please be advised MBC is aware of scammers calling and emailing customers pretending to be an MBC employee.
 These scammers state fraud has been attempted on customers’ cards and online banking.
 They will then attempt to trick the customer into providing their personal confidential information and/or passcodes or text codes in order to reset passwords on the customers' accounts.

 Please remember MBC will not ask you to provide confidential information or text codes to us during a call we initiate.
 If you receive a call or email you are unsure of, call your local office directly to speak with staff.